-Luxury hotels experienced a sharp decline in sales to both domestic and international consumers as both local and foreign customers felt the effects of the global health crisis.
+Luxury hotels experienced a sharp decline in sales in 2020 to both domestic and international consumers as both consumer groups felt the effects of the global health crisis and it measures.
 With almost no inbound tourists and a very limited movement of domestic customers in 2020, luxury hotels bore the brunt of the drastic reduction in domestic and foreign travel as France and other countries implemented strict foreign travel bans and stringent restrictions on movement at a local level.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).